-On Fig. 1 you can see the hardware part of our system: a color camera is mounted on a rotational robotic arm so that the optical center of the camera is offset from the vertical axis of rotation.
-The camera is looking outward from the system's rotational center.
-Panoramic images are generated by repeatedly shifting the rotational arm for the angle which corresponds to one column of the captured image.
-By assembling the center columns of these images, we get a mosaiced panoramic image.
-One of the properties of mosaic-based panoramic imaging is that the dynamic scenes are not well captured.
+On the small photograph within Figure 1 you can see the hardware part of our system: rotational arm is rotating around the vertical axis, a pole is fixed on the rotational arm enabling the offset of the optical center of the camera from the system's rotational center and on it we fixed one standard color camera looking outwards from the system's rotational center.
+Panoramic images are generated by moving the rotational arm for angle corresponding to one column of the captured image.
 It can be shown that the epipolar geometry is very simple if we are doing the reconstruction based on a symmetric pair of stereo panoramic images.
-We get a symmetric pair of stereo panoramic images when we take symmetric columns on the left and on the right side from the captured image center column.
+We get a symmetric pair of stereo panoramic images when we take symmetric stripes on the left and on the right side from the captured image center column.